-Samples not meeting the labeling requirements will not be processed unless it is an unusual situation and approval is granted by the ordering physician and the Clinical Pathology resident on-call.
+Samples not meeting the labeling requirements will not be processed.
+Approval to run the test may be granted by the ordering physician and the Clinical Pathology resident on-call in extraordinary circumstances.

-Additional information needed for proper processing of samples is: time and date of collection and source when appropriate.
+Additional information needed for proper processing of samples is: test name, time and date of collection and source when appropriate.